ChyKusuma/SPHINXPoW/README.md

 ### isValidHash Function
 The `isValidHash` function is used to check if a given hash has the required number of leading zeros.
 It iterates through the hash characters and checks if the number of leading zeros matches the required number.
 It returns `true` if the hash is valid, indicating that it meets the required leading zeros.

+### To minimizing energy consumption associated with Proof-of-Work (PoW) systems, we have implemented a unique approach called the "Developer Mining Phase."
+This phase aims to significantly reduce energy usage while providing a rewarding opportunity for developers, founders, and contributors.

+During the Developer Mining Phase, we introduce specific scenarios that allow developers to mine with reduced energy consumption.
+By allocating a portion of the total mining assets to developers, we ensure their valuable contributions are duly recognized and rewardeds.

+The "Developer Mining Phase" not only reduces energy consumption in PoW systems but also provides a platform to appreciate the exceptional work done by developers, founders, and contributors.
+By incentivizing their efforts and introducing energy-efficient mining strategies, we create a sustainable and rewarding environment for all participants.

+### Developer Mining Phase:

+The condition for the developer mining phase is based on the `developerMining` variable, which is initially set to `false`.
+In the code, there are several scenarios mentioned that can trigger the developer mining phase.
+These scenarios are as follows:

+a.
+Scenario 1: Developer mining a percentage of total assets with reduced difficulty - When `developerMining` is `true`, the mining assets for developers are calculated, and the difficulty is adjusted accordingly.

+b.
+Scenario 2: Probability-based developer mining over a certain period - If the random number generated (`dis(gen) < miningProbability`) satisfies the probability condition, the `developerMining` variable is set to `true`, and the difficulty is adjusted accordingly.

+Actions during Developer Mining Phase:

+While in the developer mining phase, the mining process continues within the `performMining()` function.
+The mining process involves performing mathematical operations on a variable `k`, adjusting the difficulty, and checking if the target hash is met.

+If a successful mining result is obtained, the code performs the following actions:

+a.
+Scenario 3: Automatically switching to the normal mining phase once developer mining is done - If `developerMining` is `true` and the `developerMiningAssets` is depleted (`developerMiningAssets <= 0`), the `developerMining` variable is set to `false`, and the difficulty is adjusted accordingly.

+b.
+Outputting the successful mining result - The successful mining result is displayed on the console.

+Conditions for Exiting the Mining Process:

+The mining process continues in a loop until certain conditions are met:

+a.
+If the target hash is met (`if (meetsDifficultyTarget(std::to_string(k), target))`), the loop is exited, and the successful mining result is outputted.

+b.
+If a timeout duration is reached (`if (currentTime - startTime >= timeoutDuration)`), the mining process is terminated, and a timeout message is displayed.

+In summary, the "developers mining phase" condition is based on the `developerMining` variable, which is triggered by certain scenarios and probability-based conditions.
+During the developer mining phase, the mining process continues with adjusted difficulty.
+Once the mining goals or conditions are met, the code can automatically switch to the normal mining phase or terminate the mining process based on the timeout duration.

 ## Contributing
 We welcome contributions from the developer community to enhance the SPHINX blockchain project.
 If you are interested in contributing, please follow the guidelines below: